gold-standard-phantoms/github-actions/README.md

 *   `PRIVATE_PYPI_USERNAME`:  Username for the private PyPI server.
 *   `PRIVATE_PYPI_PASSWORD`: Password or token for the private PyPI server.
 *   `PRIVATE_PYPI_URL`: URL of the private PyPI server.

+**Tool Version Management:**

+By default, the workflows will automatically use the versions of `ruff` and `mypy` specified in your project's `uv.lock` file.
+This ensures consistency between your local development environment and CI/CD.
+You can:

+- Override tool versions by explicitly setting `ruff_version` or `mypy_version`
+- Specify a custom `uv.lock` path for monorepo setups using `uv_lock_path`
+- If no `uv.lock` is found or the tools aren't present in it, the workflows will use the latest versions

 **Workflow Details:**